-The 2022 season marks Webb’s sixth on West End, as he oversees a myriad of initiatives for the national power baseball program, serving as the direct link to all affiliated departments on campus, inclusive of communications/video, social media, marketing and ticketing among others.
+The 2022 season marks Webb’s sixth on West End, as he oversees numerous initiatives and functions for the national power baseball program.
+Webb serves as the direct connection to all external departments on campus, inclusive of communications/social media, marketing, video/digital, licensing, facilities and ticketing among others.

 Prior to joining the Vanderbilt staff, Webb spent five years with USA Baseball.
-During his time with organization, he led Team USA’s 15U National Team to two gold medal finishes internationally, including the program’s first-ever gold medal in 2013 defeating Cuba at the Pan American Championships in Barranquilla, Colombia.
+During his time with the national governing body, he led Team USA’s 15U National Team to two gold medal finishes internationally, including the program’s first-ever gold medal in 2013 defeating Cuba at the Pan American Championships in Barranquilla, Colombia.

 As General Manager, Webb helped develop 23 players drafted in the top five rounds of the 2016-2021 MLB Draft, including back to back No. 1 overall picks from the 15U National Team (Mickey Moniak and Royce Lewis), another first for the youth program.

-Nine players were selected in the first round alone, along with five players in the top five picks overall, including Vanderbilt’s Austin Martin, who played for Webb in 2014.
+Nine players have been selected in the first round alone, along with five players in the top five picks overall, including Vanderbilt’s Austin Martin, who played for Webb in 2014.

 This list includes four players who have already ascended to the big league level, including 2019 Golden Spikes Award winner Andrew Vaughn.

-He was promoted to Senior Director, Baseball Operations for the national governing body in 2015.
-In this newly created role, he led a reorganization of the baseball operations department, streamlining both scouting and event processes, along with hiring National Team coaches, support staff and operational personnel.
+He was promoted to Senior Director, Baseball Operations for the organization in 2015.
+In this newly created role, he spearheaded a reorganization of the baseball operations department, streamlining both scouting and event processes, along with hiring National Team coaches, support staff and operational personnel.